codeforpdx/GeoEnergyMap/README.md

 Then, in Excel, I ran some array formulas to just sum up the energy generation as clean or dirty.
 Then, I just saved that as a CSV file.
 ## Working with GeoPandas
+As mentioned above, one key aspect is setting up an environment in which you have GeoPandas installed.
+There are a number of prerequisite packages that are necessary to have installed.
+[This is a very simple guide to using Anaconda to have those set up from a clean environment. ](https://krutarthpatel929.medium.com/complete-and-easy-installation-of-geopandas-in-python-aaad3b5f9660).
+Next, open a Jupyter Notebook and import geoPandas, numpy, pandas, shapely, and matplotlib.
+From there, I downloaded the shapely file to obtain a map of the US and converted it to a JSON file format via a converter like [this one](https://products.aspose.app/gis/conversion/shapefile-to-json).
+Now, you can read in this map file along with the CSV file that was saved in the early process with the `pd.read.csv()` command.
+Join the two tables on state name (making sure you spelled out all state names in the csv file so that there are exact matches).
+That is accomplished with the lines: